andrewbolster/andrewbolster.github.io/_drafts/my-basic-python-data-science-setup.md

 conda create -n datasci
 source activate datasci
 ```

+This way, you're not mundging over the base python installation, and best of all, everything lives in userland so this is great for shared machines where you don't have `sudo` access.

 Once the base distribution is installed, it's also worthwhile adding in the [`conda-forge` channel](https://conda-forge.org/), which gives you access to community built and tested versions of most major Python packages (and can be more up to date than Anaconda's pre-built versions)